 Windows and Parental Control had been there for a while in Windows.
 If you had already used Windows 7, there are policies in place which you can use to manage your Child’s Time spent, website visits, type of games he or she can play.
 In this post, I am sharing how to set up parental control in Windows 10.

 How to set up parental control in Windows 10 (Family Safety)

-Creating Child Account :
+Creating a Child Account

-Features of Windows 8 Parental Control :
+Features of Windows 10 Parental Control

 Here you can set how long a child account can use a Windows PC.
-So if you want to give more time in weekend compared to weekdays, it is easy to setup now.
+So if you want to give more time in weekend compared to weekdays, it is easy to set up now.

 The Regular Parental Control Options :

-- You can control Which sites are allowed using the Web Filtering which where you can either use a predefined restriction level or just set up allowed or disallowed websites.
+- You can control which sites are allowed using the Web Filtering which where you can either use a predefined restriction level or just set up allowed or disallowed websites.

-- Set Game restriction from Window 8 Store or any game on your PC based on rating level or plain blocks.
+- Set Game restriction from Window 10 Store or any game on your PC based on rating level or plain blocks.

-- Activity Reports tells you about Most Popular Websites, Latest Blocked Page, PC Time used and most used apps and games.
+- Activity Reports tells you about Most Popular Websites; Latest Blocked Page, PC Time used, and most used apps and games.